Stop overpaying on cable and reduce your bills. Lower your cable bill with 10 money-saving tips and keep your family's money at home where it belongs.

 The Federal Communications Commission reports cable rates have continually risen close to 150% over the past 15+ years.
 Lower your cable bill with some negotiation tactics.

-Competition is fierce now with several cable operators to choose from as well as satellite TV providers who would love to have your business.
+Competition is fierce now with multiple cable operators to choose from and satellite TV providers and streaming services who would love to have your business.

 A simple phone call to your cable company about your cable bill can often lead to you getting more services for less than what you're currently paying.